 Allyson Story is a consulting teacher for Center of Responsive Schools and an assistant principal of an elementary school in New Fairfield, Connecticut.
 Prior to leaving the classroom to lead a school, Allyson spent 13 years teaching third grade in Wilton, Connecticut, and then went on to become a math specialist in Ridgefield, Connecticut.
 Allyson’s passion for Responsive Classroom began in college when she had the privilege of doing an internship at Sheffield School in Turners Falls, Massachusetts.
 There, she fell in love with Responsive Classroom practices and has been using them ever since.
 Allyson hopes to inspire and support teachers to embrace the Responsive Classroom approach and the ways in which it creates highly engaged learning and safe, challenging learning environments for students every day.
 In her spare time, Allyson enjoys spending time with her husband and two children, traveling, spending time outdoors, and cooking.

-Amanda Stessen-Blevins is a consulting teacher for Center for Responsive Schools.
+Amanda Stessen-Blevins is a primary grade teacher at a public school in Brooklyn, New York, and a consulting teacher for Center for Responsive Schools.
 Originally from Syracuse, New York, she is the daughter of two teachers.
 Amanda has a background in teaching English language learners from all over the world.
-She is currently a primary grade teacher at a public school in Brooklyn, New York.
-Implementing the Responsive Classroom approach has helped her to develop a classroom community that is purposeful, engaging, and fun.
 In her spare time, Amanda likes to read, listen to podcasts, and spend time with her family.
+She is a coauthor of Empowering Educators: A Comprehensive Guide to Teaching Grades 3, 4, 5.

 Amber Searles is currently a program developer and consultant at Center for Responsive Classroom.
 She began her education career as a middle school business education teacher.
 Implementing Responsive Classroom practices and strategies allowed her to receive the Teacher of the Year award from her school district and community members.
 She enjoys creating content and products that empower teachers to foster hope in their students and build communities in which students feel empowered by the work they produce.
 Amber believes deeply in the power of teaching academic, social, and emotional skills to equip students both in and out of school.
 She is thrilled to be supporting teachers and students both nationally and internationally.
 When she is not working, Amber enjoys watching movies, reading, playing with her dog, spending time with family and friends, and relaxing on the beach.